ibm-cloud-docs/activity-tracker/service_keys.md

 # Managing service keys
 {: #service_keys}

-In an {{site.data.keyword.at_full}} instance you can create, delete, and view service keys by using the UI.
-You can also create and view service keys by using the CLI and API.
+In an {{site.data.keyword.at_full_notm}} instance you can create, delete, and view auditing service keys by using the UI.
+You can also create and view auditing service keys by using the CLI and API.
+{: shortdesc}

+This information applies only if you use an {{site.data.keyword.at_full}} [hosted event search offering](/docs/activity-tracker?topic=activity-tracker-service_plan).
+{: important}

 A service key is a unique code that is passed in an API request to identify the calling application or user.

-You must use a logging service key to complete any of the following tasks:
+You must use an auditing service key to complete any of the following tasks:
 - Export data programmatically
 - Manage views and alerts programmatically by using the Configuration API or Terraform.
 - Configure resources such as groups, archiving, keys by using the Configuration API or Terraform.

-You can enable a maximum of 20 service keys for each instance.
-You can manage service keys by using the UI, the API or the CLI.
+You can enable a maximum of 20 auditing service keys for each auditing instance.
 {: important}

 ## Prereqs.
 Check your IAM permissions to manage service keys